Miranda Devine: Environment

 Devine suggested in 2009 that conservationists were to blame for the poor management of forested areas and national parks, and consequently for the deaths during the Black Saturday bushfires event.
 This rhetoric was revived during the 2019–20 Australian bushfire season, but promptly rejected by the scientific and firefighting community.
 In 2017, she claimed that shared bicycle schemes were a terror threat.
 Devine is also a climate change denier, advocating for the continuation of coal-fired electricity production and she has repeatedly stated that climate change is a political conspiracy.

 Gender and LGBTIQ issues

+In her comments in The Daily Telegraph on the breach of duty of care lawsuit brought by 14-year-old gay student Christopher Tsakalos against the New South Wales Education Department in 1997, Devine poured cold water on the possibility of ever protecting LGBT+ students from discrimination and assault, asserting that to do so, "you would have to make mincing homosexuality the norm in schools."
+Devine also accused the Gay and Lesbian Teachers and Students Association of coaching Tsakalos’ camp performance for financial reward, and to make him into "an international poster boy for the homosexual movement", a speculation strenuously refuted by his mother.